 Inspirational, unusual and special kitchen sinks of every style, material and installation.

-Over the past decade, farm sinks have become so popular they are now considered a high-end kitchen standard as well as a prime choice for a money-wise update.
-Also called apron front sinks, their appeal is the sensuous basin shape and exposed front panel that transforms an ordinary sink cabinet into a glamorous kitchen feature.
-That the sink sits proud of the cabinet reduces the need to lean over it and makes these especially comfortable, too.
+Over the past decade, farm sinks have become so popular they are now considered a high-end kitchen standard and a prime choice for a money-wise update.
+Also called apron front sinks, their appeal is the sensuous basin shape and exposed front panel that brings the sink out to the user.
+That the sink sits “proud” of the cabinet reduces the need to lean in while washing dishes and makes farm sinks especially comfortable to use.

-Big single bowl sinks – the bigger the better – have been the dominant choice over the past few years since they easily accommodate large items like oven racks and roasting pans.
-But a double sink is a two fer and when it has a singular value that only salvage or a vintage look can provide, it easily can become the focal point of a kitchen.
+Big single-bowl sinks – the bigger the better – have been the dominant choice over the past few years since they easily accommodate large items like oven racks and roasting pans.
+But a double bowl kitchen sink is a two ‘fer.
+When it has a singular value that only salvage or a vintage look can provide, it easily can become the focal point of a kitchen.
 The double cast-iron integral backsplash beauty [top] spent quite some time in a Vermont barn before the owner of a 19th century cape home asked Pi Smith of Smith & Vansant to redo her entire house.… Continue Reading